Virtua Fighter Kids

 Virtua Fighter Kids has similar mechanics to the original Virtua Fighter 2, but isn't quite as polished technically.
 What it lacks, it makes up for in "charm" with a hilarious and entertaining art style along with ridiculously cute chibi versions of Virtua Fighter's cast.
 I give Sega credit for being daring and adventurous enough to release this odd spin-off in 1996.

 The Sega Saturn version of Virtua Fighter Kids included some new FMV sequences over the arcade version and also added programmable button sequences to allow players to test and use pre-made combos.
-Virtua Fighter Kids is also the only game in the entire series to feature character endings!
-While Virtua Fighter Kids might've been outshined technically and visually by other Sega Saturn fighting games, it was still a charmingly unique fighting game for the time.
+Virtua Fighter Kids is also the only game in the entire VF series to feature character endings (short an sweet, but hey at least they exist)!
+While Virtua Fighter Kids might've been outshined technically and visually by other arcade fighting games at the time, it was still a charming and eye-catching 3D fighting game—one that definitely stood out with its outside-of-the-box chibi art style and humorous theme.

 View more products at TFG Shop